ygurdi01/ygurdi01.github.io/README.md

 This included learning about favicons which although creates a suble effect, was really cool to learn and implement.
 A good amount of time went into working with the public_html folder and changing rights.

 I had originally uploaded my entire website to the cs server.
-I then created a completely new index that simply has a link that redirects to my GitHub website.
+I then edited the index so that it has a link that redirects to my GitHub website.